 Such assumed deftness brings the reader to the first vital point of tension in the poem:

-By God, the old man could handle a spade.—Seamus Heaney, ‘Digging’
+By God, the old man could handle a spade.
+Just like his old man. —Seamus Heaney, ‘Digging’

 Heaney’s language here is conversational and deeply vernacular, the ‘By God’ serving as a common way to intensify what follows, but it also bears some latent anxiety.
 There is a heritage in his family of being skilful in using a spade, a long line of men whose labours are renowned and respected, a work ethic and manual skill which serve as a kind of currency in the community.
 His grandfather’s reputation on the peat bogs was unparalleled, the ‘turf’ cutting being a major part of the mid-Ulster landscape in which Seamus Heaney’s family lived.
 His own place in that lineage seems somewhat up for grabs.